-The National Research Foundation (NRF) of South Africa launches a call for full and sandwich PhD mobility in February 2019.
+The National Research Foundation (NRF) of South Africa launches a call for full and sandwich PhD mobility in 1 April 2019 at the latest.
 NRF will fund successful applicants from South Africa with a travel and subsistence allowance for for up to four years to undertake (part of) their doctoral studies in The Netherlands.
 The NRF call for applications has been developed in partnership with Nuffic’s Netherlands Education Support Office (NESO) in South Africa.

 Full and Sandwich PhD

 Prospective PhD students may apply to either full funding for a 4-year trajectory in the Netherlands, or a "split-site" option, in which they divide their research time between a South African institution and UMCG, leading to a Joint Degree (one diploma) awarded by the two institutions involved.

 The Joint Degree option requires a Memorandum of Agreement between the institutions.
 The UMCG/University of Groningen currently has such agreement with Stellenbosch University.
 We are awaiting a response on whether such agreement may also be signed at a later stage, i.e. upon the granting of a Sandwich PhD application with NRF.